-Bit Mnemonic Field Name Description Read/Write Bit 4:0 Mnemonic CPAS Field Name Current PCI Bus Arbiter State Current PCI Bus Arbiter State (Default: 0x00) Displays the State Machine that was selected by the FSM bit.
+Bit Mnemonic Field Name Description Read/Write Bit 4:0 Mnemonic CPAS Field Name Current PCI Bus Arbiter State Description Current PCI Bus Arbiter State (Default: 0x00) Displays the State Machine that was selected by the FSM bit.
 Please refer to Figures 12.5.3 and 12.11.1 for an explanation of Agent/Grant A - W and Level 2.
 When FSM =1: 0x00: Preparation state for transferring bus ownership to PCI Agent A. 0x01: State in which Grant A is provided to PCI Agent A when PCI Bus ownership is being held elsewhere.
 0x02: State in which Grant A is provided to PCI Agent A when PCI Bus ownership is not being held elsewhere.
 0x03: The agent that was provided Grant A exists in this state.
 If there is bus ownership, the PCI Bus Arbiter transfers bus ownership to another agent.
+0x04: Preparation state for transferring bus ownership to PCI Agent B. 0x05: State in which Grant B is provided to PCI Agent B when PCI Bus ownership, the CI Bus Arbiter transfers bus ownership to another agent.
 0x04: Preparation state for transferring bus ownership to PCI Agent B. 0x05: State in which Grant B is provided to PCI Agent B when PCI Bus ownership is being held elsewhere.
-Read/Write R 0x07: The agent that was provided Grant B exists in this state.
-If there is bus ownership, the PCI Bus Arbiter transfers bus ownership to another agent.
+0x06: State in which Grant B is provided to PCI Agent B when PCI Bus ownership is not being held elsewhere.
+0x07: The agent that was provided Grant B exists in this state.
+If there is Read/Write R bus ownership, the PCI Bus Arbiter transfers bus ownership to another agent.
 0x08: Preparation state for transferring bus ownership to PCI Agent C. 0x09: State in which Grant C is provided to PCI Agent C when PCI Bus ownership is being held elsewhere.
 0x0A: State in which Grant C is provided to PCI Agent C when PCI Bus ownership is not being held elsewhere.
-0x08: The agent that was provided Grant C exists in this state.
+0x0B: The agent that was provided Grant C exists in this state.
 If there is bus ownership, the PCI Bus Arbiter transfers bus ownership to another agent.
 0x0C: Preparation state for transferring bus ownership to PCI Agent D. 0x0D: State in which Grant D is provided to PCI Agent D when PCI Bus ownership is being held elsewhere.
 0x0E: State in which Grant D is provided to PCI Agent D when PCI Bus ownership is not being held elsewhere.
 0x0F: The agent that was provided Grant D exists in this state.
 If there is bus ownership, the PCI Bus Arbiter transfers bus ownership to another agent.
 0x10: Preparation state for transferring bus ownership to PCI Agent Level 2.
 0x11: State in which Grant Level 2 is provided to PCI Agent Level 2 when PCI Bus ownership is being held elsewhere.
 0x12: State in which Grant Level 2 is provided to PCI Agent Level 2 when PCI Bus ownership is not being held elsewhere.
 0x13: The agent that was provided Grant Level 2 exists in this state.
-If there is bus ownership, the PCI Bus Arbiter transfers bus ownership to another agent.
-When FSM=0, the FSM=1 description is replaced as follows: A→W, B→X, C→Y, D→Z, Level 2→N/A.
+If there is bus ownership, the PCI Bus Arbiter transfers bus ownership is not being held elsewhere. to another agent.
+When FSM=0, the FSM=1 description is replaced as follows: $A \rightarrow W$ , $B \rightarrow X$ , $C \rightarrow Y$ , $D \rightarrow Z$ , Level $2 \rightarrow N/A$ .